 All guidelines must be met in order for the story to be considered.

-Stories are due before midnight on March 31, 2020.
-The winning story will be announced after May 1, 2020.
-The winning author will be requested to provide an interview with PAHS sometime before the end of the school year.
-The stories will be published in the fall of 2020.
+Stories are due before midnight on May 31, 2021.
+The winning story will be announced after June 1, 2021.
+The winning author will be requested to provide an interview with PAHS.
+The stories will be published in the fall of 2021.

 PAHS reserves the right to have the story reviewed by a professional editor and to retain distribution rights.